qfwc258/circuidipity/content/2010-06-03-install-debian-linux-squeeze.rst

 :warning:`WARNING!` Make sure to record the correct USB device ID.
 The following procedure **wipes out all data on the USB stick.** On my system the device shows up as ``sdb`` but it will possibly be different on **your** system.

-Copy the iso to the USB stick ...
+Copy the ISO to the USB stick ...

 .. code-block:: bash